NewGuy012/spider_plot/README.md

 ## Author:
 Moses Yoo, (juyoung.m.yoo at gmail dot com)
+- 2024-01-10: Fixed bug when combining shading with lower and upper boundaries with logarithmic scaling.

 - 2022-09-13: Added "AxesTickInterpreter" name-value pair option.

 - 2022-06-14: Added ability to manually set the error bar lengths.
 Add in support for gradient fills.